Sophie Scholl and The White Rose

 After their initial admiration of both the man and the system the brother and sister also began to see their parent's point of view that, far from leading their country back to health and prosperity, under the leadership of Nazis Germany its people and its culture were heading towards ruin, and in 1937 Hans Scholl was jailed for five weeks as a dissident.

-The family moved several times eventually living in Ulm, alongside the River Danube, where Sophie, an excellent pupil, talented artist, pianist and dancer, attended a secondary school until leaving in 1940 to train as a kindergarten teacher.
+Her family moved several times eventually living in Ulm, alongside the River Danube, where Sophie, an excellent pupil, talented artist, pianist and dancer, attended a secondary school until leaving in 1940 to train as a kindergarten teacher.

-However the plan did not work, and from the spring of 1941 she served six months of auxiliary war service in Blumberg, a small town in what was then a part of Baden, close to the Swiss border and in the south of the Black Forest.
+The plan did not work, and from the spring of 1941 she served six months of auxiliary war service in Blumberg, a small town in what was then a part of Baden, close to the Swiss border in the south of the Black Forest.

 In Blumberg she helped at a protestant creche, set up to care for the children of women forcibly recruited to work in jobs considered important for the work effort, and the military like regimen of the Labor Service reinforced her existing feeling of disillusionment with National Socialism.

 These were not super heroes in any way, just ordinary young men and women.

-To begin with Sophie rented a room in the home of Professor Carl Muth, who had an influence on her brother and his friends.
-He was the publisher of a religious and cultural magazine featuring works from authors of all denominations which, as it spoke out against the travesty of Nazi inspired Christian Justice, had been forbidden.
+Sophie rented a room in the home of Professor Carl Muth who had an influence on her brother and his friends.
+He was the publisher of a religious and cultural magazine featuring works from authors of all denominations that, as it spoke out against the travesty of Nazi inspired "Christian Justice", had been forbidden.

-As a German resistance group it was committed to using a strategy of passive resistance to oppose the government of Nazi Germany, which included the publishing of leaflets calling for a restoration of democracy and social justice, and calling for active opposition from the German people to Nazism and an the end to the support of WWII in Germany.
+As a German resistance group it was committed to using a strategy of passive resistance to oppose the government of Nazi Germany.
+This included publishing leaflets calling for a restoration of democracy and social justice, calling for active opposition from the German people to Nazism, and an the end to the support of WWII in Germany.
 In every way a very difficult and dangerous plan.